bitrix24/b24restdocs/api-reference/crm/timeline/activities/crm-activity-update.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- revisions needed for writing standards
+- edits needed for standard writing
 - parameter types not specified
 - parameter requirements not indicated
 - examples missing